York, Upper Canada: Grand Convention of Delegates, 1834

 Mackenzie returned to Toronto from his London journey in the last week of August 1833, to find his appeals to the British Parliament had been ultimately ineffective.
-At an emergency meeting of Reformers, David Willson, leader of the Children of Peace, proposed extending the nomination process for members of the House of Assembly they had begun in their village of Hope north of Toronto to all four Ridings of York (now York Region), and to establish a "General Convention of Delegates" from each riding in which to establish a common political platform.
+At an emergency meeting of Reformers, David Willson, leader of the Children of Peace, proposed extending the nomination process for members of the Legislative Assembly they had begun in their village of Hope north of Toronto to all four Ridings of York (now York Region), and to establish a "General Convention of Delegates" from each riding in which to establish a common political platform.
 This convention could then become the core of a "permanent convention" or political party - an innovation not yet seen in Upper Canada.
 The organization of this convention was a model for the "Constitutional Convention" Mackenzie organized for the Rebellion of 1837, where many of the same delegates were to attend.

 The convention was held in the old Court House on February 27, 1834, with delegates from all four of the York ridings.
 The week before, Mackenzie published Willson's call for a "standing convention" (political party).
 The day of the convention, the Children of Peace led a "Grand Procession" with their choir and band (the first civilian band in the province) to the Old Court House.
 David Willson was the main speaker before the convention and "he addressed the meeting with great force and effect".
 The convention nominated four Reform candidates, all of whom were ultimately successful in the election.
 The convention stopped short, however, of establishing a political party.
 Instead, they formed yet another Political Union.